Key Facts

 What is stevia?

 Stevia is the common name for sweeteners such as PureVia® and Truvia® that are found naturally in the stevia rebaudiana plant.
-Unlike other sugar substitutes, stevia originates from a plant rather than being a manmade chemical, however, chemicals are still used in the processing of stevia.
-Stevia sweeteners provide no calories and can be found in packets and in a variety of drinks and foods.
+Unlike other sugar substitutes, stevia originates from a plant rather than being a man-made chemical, however, chemicals are still used in the processing of stevia.
+Stevia sweeteners provide no calories and can be found in packets at coffee shops and in a variety of drinks and foods.
 If you are trying to avoid sugar substitutes, it is important to note that stevia sweetened products may say “naturally sweetened” so it’s always a good idea to check out the ingredient list too!

 What is monk fruit extract?